AlbionaHoti/AlbionaHoti/README.md

 I'm Albiona or [albicodes](https://twitter.com/albicodes) on socials

-I'm the developer advocacy lead at [zkSync Era](https://era.zksync.io/docs/dev/).
-Thanks to the open-source movement and contributing in any way possible, I call myself a bootstrapper; I love new challenges and providing actionable ways to push to accelerate results where everyone can benefit from.
+I'm the developer advocacy lead at [zkSync Era](https://zksync.io/).
+Thanks to contributing to open-source, I was introduced to real-world projects remotely, and from that experience, I continued my open-source contribution in many hybrid ways.
+I love new challenges and providing actionable ways to push to accelerate results which everyone can benefit from.

 I started in web3 with [Manta Network](https://manta.network/), and before that, I was a DevRel for a serverless framework called [Webiny (YC 21)](https://www.webiny.com/).
 Before this, I was a remote full-stack developer & an open-source contributor & community builder.